 The paper contains an account of the theory of the action of the Hampson apparatus for liquefying gases, and shows how the behavior of such an apparatus may be predicted from the known properties of the gas to be liquefied.
 The theoretical deductions are tested by comparison with the published results of experiments on the liquefaction of air and shown to agree with those results.
-Several questions concerning the operation of the liquefier are discussed in the light of the theory with a view to dispelling misunderstandings which have occurred.
+Several questions concerning the operation of the liquefier are discussed in the light of the theory with a view to dispelling misunderstand-incer which have results. ings which have occurred.
 (May 15, 1909.)
 33 pp.

-124. Platinum Resistance Thermometry at High Tempera-
+124. Platinum Resistance Thermometry at High Temperatures...

-tures.....G.
+.....G.
 W. Waidner and G. K. Burgess

-Determination of the freezing and melting points of the metals Sn, Cd, Pb, Zn, Ag-Cu, Ag, and Cu, with thermometers of platinum of different degrees of purity, and of different types of construction, on the scale of the platinum thermometer, when calibrated in ice, steam, and sulphur vapor; comparison of this scale with the thermoelectric scale; variations in thermometers caused by high temperatures; differences in freezing points of metals obtained from different sources; heating of thermometers by measuring current; the boiling point of sulphur as a fixed point; modification of Callendar method of calibration for impure platinum; the Dickson formula; the Palladium thermometer; etc. (June 25, 1909.)
+Determination of the freezing and melting points of the metals Sn, Cd, Pb, Zn, Ag-Cu, Ag, and Cu, with thermometers of platinum of different degrees of purity, and of different types of construction, on the scale of the platinum thermometer, when calibrated in ice, steam, and sulphur vapor; comparison of this scale with the thermoelectric scale; variasteam, and supplied vapor, comparison of this scale with the thermoelectric scale; varia-tions in thermometers caused by high temperatures; differences in freezing points of metals obtained from different sources; heating of thermometers by measuring current; the boiling point of sulphur as a fixed point; modification of Callendar method of cali-bration for impure platinum; the Dickson formula the Palladium thermometer; etc. (June 25, 1909.)
 82 pp.

-133. Luminosity and Temperature P. G. Nutting
+133. Luminosity and Temperature.....P.G.
+Nutting

 Making use of the luminosity function developed in a previous paper, the complete expressions for luminosity and luminous efficiency of bodies of known temperatures is worked out.
 In conclusion, numerical values are calculated in candles per watt for various lamps and other bodies and the results found to be in close agreement with known data.
 (July, 1909.)
-To pp.
+10 pp.